 Configuring a Site-to-Site IPsec VPN¶

-This article covers configuring a site to site VPN link between two pfSense firewalls using IPsec, and discusses how to configure site to site links with third party IPsec-compliant devices.
+This article covers configuring a site to site VPN link between two firewalls using IPsec.
+This document primarily concerns firewalls running pfSense software, but also discusses how to configure site to site links with third party IPsec-compliant devices.

-In other parts of the IPsec section there are example VPN Configurations that cover how to configure site to site IPsec links with some third party IPsec devices.
-If pfSense is known to work in a site to site IPsec configuration with some third party IPsec device not listed, we would appreciate if a short write up could be submitted of how the configuration was made, preferably with screenshots where applicable.
+The IPsec section contains example VPN Configurations that cover site to site IPsec configuration with some third party IPsec devices.
+If pfSense is known to work in a site to site IPsec configuration with a third party IPsec device not listed, we would appreciate a short submission containing configuration details, preferably with screenshots where applicable.

 What is IPsec¶

-IPsec (IP security) is a standard for providing security to IP protocols via encryption and/or authentication, typically employing both.
-Its use in pfSense is for Virtual Private Networks (VPN’s).
+IPsec (IP security) is a standard for providing security to IP packets via encryption and/or authentication, typically employing both.
+Its use in pfSense is for Virtual Private Networks (VPNs).

 There are two types of IPsec VPN capabilities in pfSense, site to site and remote access (mobile).